 3- The items can be solved only by looking at the diagrams and the specific instructions contained therein.

 The tests of nonverbal intelligence include both individual and groups instruments to measure your nonverbal intelligence.
-Primarily they were built to measure the abilities of the people who could not be measured with normal psychological instruments.
+Primarily they were built to measure the abilities of the people who could not be measured with standard psychological instruments.
 The general tests of nonverbal intelligence, historically, are performance, non-language and nonverbal.

 Raven’s Progressive Matrices (RPM) was the next in the line.
 It was built to measure Spearman’s g factor in the intelligence.
 The test required the subjects to establish relationships between the abstract objects.
-The items were built with mazes, matrices and abstract designs.
+The items were built with mazes, matrices, and conceptual designs.
 The task was to choose the missing objects from the answering side.
 Currently, the RPM is available in three forms; the Standard Progressive Matrices, the Coloured Progressive Matrices (CPM) and Advanced Progressive Matrices (APM).

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.